JimDesu/basis-lang/spec.md

 The transitive READ contract is callee-side: it constrains what the callee's body may do during its own execution, in its own frame.
 The contract does not propagate across the call boundary into the caller's analysis.

 **Each frame's static analysis is local.** Initialization tracking, failure-mode tracking, access-path taint, and obligation tracking are properties of a single command body's analysis on its own parameters and locals.
 There is no cross-frame propagation.
-A PRODUCE or REFERENCE output of a downstream call appears in the caller's frame as a **freshly-bound local** — a local whose access path is rooted at the local itself, not at any of the caller's parameters.
+A CREATE or UPDATE output of a downstream call appears in the caller's frame as a **freshly-bound local** — a local whose access path is rooted at the local itself, not at any of the caller's parameters.
 Taint on the caller's local is determined by the local's own access paths within the caller's body, independent of whatever taint analysis took place inside the callee.

 A concrete pattern illustrates the locality.
 A callee `getField: ^MyObj o, ^FieldT 'fp` is permitted to write a pointer-into-`o`'s-field into `'fp`.
-The callee's body has a READ access path on `o` and a writeable access path on `'fp`; the productive write composes a value of type `^FieldT` from the READ-rooted access path.
+The callee's body has a READ access path on `o` and a writeable access path on `'fp`; the CREATE write composes a value of type `^FieldT` from the READ-rooted access path.
 The write is permitted because the callee's contract on `o` is satisfied — there is no write through `o` — and the result is a fresh value of pointer type produced into `'fp`.
 After the call, the caller's resulting `^FieldT` slot is a fresh local in the caller's frame; the caller's analysis tracks that local on its own access paths, with no inherited taint from the call.

 The frame-ownership lens is sufficient because each frame's signature carries the contracts that frame is responsible for.
 The callee's signature tells the callee's body what its parameters are, what their modes are, and what contracts its body must satisfy locally.
 The caller's signature tells the caller's body what its own parameters are.
 Each frame is its own analysis context.
 The discipline migrates to the frame that has the right context; the language does not propagate analysis state across the call boundary.